10 Genius Under Bed Storage Ideas for Small Bedrooms

 5. Guest Bedding and Towels - Ready When You Need Them

-If you host overnight guests, having a dedicated space for guest bedding, pillows, and towels saves you from last-minute scrambles.
+Hosting overnight guests?
+Under-bed storage gives you a dedicated space for bedding, pillows and towels with no last-minute scrambles.
 Use labelled fabric bins or zipped under-bed containers so everything stays clean and ready to go.

 Pro tip: Keep a small lavender sachet or fabric spray in the bin so the bedding smells fresh the moment it’s pulled out.